Have you ever purchased something because a well-known person you admire used the product or service?

-As people who are already engaged with the development of your product or service, employees can be natural advocates.
-In the coming year, we'll likely see the rise of these two parties as brand influencers.
+Employees can be natural advocates as people already engaged with developing your product or service.
+In the coming year, we'll see the rise of these two parties as brand influencers.

-You've read about it in this guide — it can be tough and expensive to identify and connect with the right influencer.
+You‘ve read about it in this guide — identifying and connecting with the right influencer can be tough and expensive.
 In the past, brands usually hired influencers for one-time campaigns.
-As we move into a new year, however, we'll likely see brands building long-term relationships instead.
+However, as we move into a new year, we’ll likely see brands building long-term relationships instead.

-Not only does this effort save time, energy, and money for marketers, but it also allows the influencer to build trust with and make a greater impact on a brand's audience.
+This effort saves marketers time, energy, and money and allows the influencer to build trust with and significantly impact a brand's audience.